acurtis2023/Spotify_Scrape/README.md

 To get an API key for this project, I linked my Spotify account to the Spotify Developers website and created an app on my dashboard.
 This provided me with a client id and a client secret, which I have excluded from this repository since they are private keys.

-One interesting aspect of the Spotify API is that they limit scraping endpoints to 100 tracks.
-John Mayer has several studio and live albums, which makes his total track list exceed 100 songs.
-To account for this, I created a playlist of just his studio albums, and used the last couple of indeces to add a few of my favorite live recordings.
+After completing this scrape, I cleaned the data in order to create an exploratory data analysis that examined the audio features of John Mayer's tracks and albums.

-This repository contains the code I used to scrape the John Mayer data, a .json file with my playlist's URI, and a .gitignore file.
+This repository contains the code I used to scrape, clean, and explore the John Mayer data, a .json file with my playlist's URI, a .csv file with the uncleaned data, and a .gitignore file.